benhook1013/space-game/PLAN.md

 - Components live in `lib/components/`
   (`player.dart`, `enemy.dart`, `asteroid.dart`, `bullet.dart`…)
 - Keep the core `SpaceGame` lean by delegating logic to small helper classes
+- An `EnemySpawner` emits groups on a timer, and the player mounts an auto-fire mining laser plus a primary cannon that targets the nearest enemy.
 - On‑screen joystick and shoot button; WASD + Space mirror touch controls
 - Use Flame's built-in `JoystickComponent` and `ButtonComponent` for touch input
 - Keyboard support comes from `KeyboardListenerComponent`